phapi/phapi-framework/readme.md

 It's recommended to extend the InternalServerError Exception to get all of Phapi Exceptions functionality if new Exceptions are created.

-#### Responses
+#### Success
 A 200 Ok response are automatically triggered when the request results in a valid response.
-The Phapi\Exception\Ok Exception is thrown to trigger the registered response handler.
+The Phapi\Exception\Success\Ok Exception is thrown to trigger the registered response handler.

 Valid responses are:
 * Ok (note: should not be thrown manually, it will automatically be thrown by the application)